 Network Development Services (Services)-As of January 1, 2002, the reporting units in the Company's network development services segment included Kline, Specialty Constructors, Galaxy Engineering, MTS Components and Flash Technologies.
 The Company estimated the fair value of these reporting units utilizing future discounted cash flows and market information as to the value of each reporting unit on January 1, 2002.
 The Company recorded an impairment charge of \$387.8 million related to the impairment of goodwill within these reporting units.
 Such charge included full impairment for all of the goodwill within the reporting units except Kline, for which only a partial impairment was recorded.
-As discussed in note 2, the assets of the MTS Components reporting unit were sold in July 2002, the Flash Technologies reporting unit was reclassified to discontinued operations effective December 2002 and sold in January 2003, the Kline reporting unit has been reclassified to discontinued operations and the Galaxy reporting unit was reclassified to discontinued operations and sold August 2003.
+As discussed in note 2, the assets of the MTS Components reporting unit were sold in July 2002, the Flash Technologies reporting unit was reclassified to discontinued operations effective December 2002 and sold in January 2003 and the Kline reporting unit has been reclassified to discontinued operations.